it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Data_Confidentiality_Requirements.md

 >This helps an organization find and secure all instances of sensitive election information.

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 4.2.8

+- Encrypt Data Stored in Cloud Storage Containers - Use application encryption with secret keys only known to the data owner(s) to protect confidential data stored in a cloud storage container.

+[AMW: Move to Level 3]
+[pl:done]

+>This protects the data even in the event of a data breach of the cloud hosting provider or a misconfiguration of the cloud storage container's permissions.

+Applies to: Hosted components

+Method: Copy

+>Reference: CIS Security Best Practices for Non-Voting Election Technology 4.3.2